 Nick Raine-Fenning, Consultant Gynaecologist and Reader at the University talks about how he became an academic and provides advice to medical students who may be considering academic medicine as a career.

-How to get involved in research
+How to get involved in research, teaching and academia

 As a medical student there are plenty of opportunities that will hopefully allow you to explore an area of interest and will provide an introduction to research methodology.
 You may even get the opportunity to present your work at conferences and publish a paper.